 Assault is a serious offense.
 Charges can range from misdemeanors to felonies, resulting in a prison sentence and a permanent criminal record as a violent offender.
 If you are facing assault charges, Michael A. Arbeit, P.C. can help protect your rights and your future.

 Our firm is a leading criminal defense practice representing clients throughout Long Island and New York City.
 When you meet with us, we will help you understand the charges and your legal options.
-Although prosecutors aggressively pursue convictions for violent crimes, we will work strategically to achieve the best possible outcome.
-Contact our office today to consult with an experienced assault defense attorney.
+Although prosecutors aggressively pursue convictions for violent crimes such as aggravated assault, we will work strategically to achieve the best possible outcome.
+Contact our office today to consult with an experienced assault defense attorney in Long Island.

 Assault Charges Under New York Penal Law